jerryjappinen/dark-mode-offenders/README.md

 - **Light mode**: Your app must be available in light mode
 - **Dark mode**: Your app must be available in dark mode
 - **Auto switch**: Your app must respect the "dark mode" setting of the user's operating system or browser.
-If the user changes their OS setting, the theme must be updated to match without additional input.
+If this setting changes while your app is running, the theme must update to match without additional input.

 Additional accessibility nice-to-haves: manual override setting, OLED mode, good greyscale experience, high-contrast support.